xcore/sc_capacitive_sensing/doc/appnote.rst

 ~~~~~~~~~~~~~~~~

 The background level is the value of the capacitor when it is not touched.
 It can be established when switching the system on, or on-the-fly.
-On the
-fly is preferable since there is no guarantee that the capacitor is at
+On-the-fly is preferable since there is no guarantee that the capacitor is
-background level on start up.
+at background level on start up.

 On-the-fly background level measurements take a running average over a
 prolonged period of time, and measure the minimum over this period as a